MaDHouSe79/mh-trailers/README.md

 # My trailers does not work
 - Make sure you add the right trailer hash key in the config file
 - same for the vehicles
-- make sure all settings in the config are correvt.
+- make sure all settings in the config are correct.

 # NOTE for ignore vehicles.
 - What this does is, it ignore the vehicle you tow the trailer with,